wittawatj/cadgan/README.md

 * If you feel that your code is really a standalone script, you can also create put your code in `script/` at the root level, if you prefer that way.

+## Dependencies

+* Parts of this repository depend on code from https://github.com/LMescheder/GAN_stability.
+To make it easier to manage dependencies, use the forked version here (by Wittawat): https://github.com/wittawatj/GAN_stability .
+To install,

+    1. Clone the repository
+    2. `cd` to the folder.
+Run `pip install -e .`.
+    3. In a Python shell, you should be able to `import ganstab` without any error.

 ## Sharing resource files among collaborators

 Generally it is not a good idea to push large files (e.g., trained GAN models)